RakhithJK/dashingsoft-pyarmor-wiki/Protect-Python-Scripts-By-Pyarmor.md

 * Clear f_locals of frame as soon as code object completed execution.
 * Expired obfuscated scripts, or bind to fixed machine.

 Look at what happened after `foo.py` is obfuscated by Pyarmor.
-Here it's file list in the output path `dist`
+Here are the files list in the output path `dist`

 ```
     foo.py